 The tool has worked almost perfectly for my purposes.
 There were two occasions when my Mastodon post was not being replicated on Twitter, but the issue was resolved when I deleted and re-posted my Mastodon content.
 In every other instance, my Mastodon posts were expeditiously replicated to Twitter.

 I use the tool for several reasons.
+(Note: I no longer use the tool as of November 2022.
+However, my impressions of it remain the same as when I wrote the review.)
 Firstly, I keep our Twitter account even though it does not provide much value in terms of attracting visitors because having it connected to The New Leaf Journal is a relevant signal for search engine purposes.
 That was the reason I kept the account even when I was not using it at all.

 While actually posting to Twitter is not worth extra time on my part, I figured that I might as well keep the account up to date if there was a way I could do it without any extra time investment.
 Because I post to Mastodon regardless, the crossposter allows me to send fresh content to Twitter without having to actually interact with Twitter directly or spend time that I would not be spending otherwise.

-Twitter itself is not decentralized, and even with some potentially promising changes coming to the platform in the near future, that fact is unlikely to change.
+Twitter itself is not decentralized, and even with some potentially promising changes coming to the platform in the near future, that fact is unlikely to change (12/28/22 Update: The changes were not great for the main instance of the Crossposter, I will reserve my thoughts on the changes on a whole for future articles).
 However, tools like the Mastodon Twitter Crossposter have the effect of decentralizing posting to (and from) Twitter in a small way.
 Going from Twitter to Mastodon allows people to maintain their Twitter accounts while also posting content on a Mastodon server (moreover, if the user owns the target Mastodon server, this functions as a way to preserve Twitter content in one’s own digital home).
 Going from Mastodon to Twitter allows Mastodon users to keep a Twitter account updated while using their preferred, decentralized social media.

 I explored a similar broad take on decentralization in my piece on gaming on Linux.